 A subsystem is in its fundamental orientation when its Simulink signal inports appear on its left side and its Simulink signal outports appear on its right side.

 When a subsystem is oriented in this way, the actual port location on the subsystem block respects your choice of port location (left or right) for the connector port.

 A subsystem orientation is reversed, with left and right interchanged, when its Simulink signal inports occur on its right side and its Simulink signal outports occur on its left side.

 When a subsystem is oriented in this way, the actual port location on the subsystem block reverses your choice of port location.
 If you choose left, the port appears on the right side.
 If you choose right, the port appears on the left side.

 Labels the subsystem connector port that this block creates.

-Choose here which side of the parent subsystem boundary the
+Choose here which side of the parent subsystem block the port

 The default choice is

-See Port Location and Orientation on Subsystem Boundary preceding.
+See Port Location and Orientation on Subsystem Block preceding.